 Again, the SECURE Act raised the age for starting RMDs to 72 (for those reaching 70.5 after 2019).
 After reaching age 72, you generally must begin withdrawing funds from pre-tax retirement accounts.

-Technically, you may have until April 1st of the year following the year in which you reach age 72 to take your first distribution (with subsequent withdrawals having a year-end deadline).
+Technically, you may have until April 1st of the year following the year in which you reach your RMD age to take your first distribution (with subsequent withdrawals having a year-end deadline).
 Yes, that’s more complicated than it needs to be.
 Plus, if you’re still working for a company that you don’t have a meaningful ownership interest in, you might be able to delay RMDs from a 401(k) plan.
 However, for many people, 72 is time to start thinking about RMDs.

 These ages apply primarily to tax rules and government programs.
 But you might have other retirement benefits available.
 For example, if you get a pension from an employer, that retirement plan might have different milestones.